-Parents/carers whose children have a disability and/or require special resources to sit the test must request this in writing by completing the Local Authority Access Arrangements request form.
+Parents/carers whose children have a disability and/or require special resources to sit the test must request this in writing by completing the Warwickshire Local Authority Access Arrangements request form.
 Parents/carers will be required to describe the child's disability and/or extra resources required to sit the test and must also supply detailed medical or professional evidence.
 Every effort will be made to accommodate disabled students sitting the Entrance Test.
-Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by 11.59pm on Wednesday 10th June 2020.
-Please note that this date is earlier than the test registration deadline.
-Parents making such a request will be notified by the end of July 2020 whether or not their request has been agreed.
+Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by 4.00pm on 30th June 2025.
+Parents making such a request will be notified by the end of July 2025 whether or not their request has been agreed.